Secure Incident Information

 FOBS 1 decides to update the Comments on several of the line features throughout the day.

-That evening FOBS 2 returns first and syncs the map.
-FOBS 1 returns and syncs the map second, overwriting all the features on which they updated the comments.
+That evening FOBS 2 returns first and syncs their edits.
+FOBS 1 returns and syncs second, overwriting all the features on which they updated the Comments.
 All edits made by FOBS 2 on those features are lost.

 GISS Watch Outs!

-- Creating a Local Copy in the evening when field editors are returning to camp and syncing their offline Collector maps.
+- Editing an Offline Copy in the evening when field editors are returning to camp and syncing their offline maps.

-- Running bulk update tools such as Calculate Geometry or custom scripts on Local Copies where data from other incidents is present.
+- Running bulk update tools such as Calculate Geometry or custom scripts on Offline Copies.
+Especially when data from other incidents is present.

 - Multiple field editors working in the same area without coordinating assignments.